xamantra/momentum/README.md

 ## Managing State

 ### `init()` method
 - `MomentumController` requires this method to be implemented, but the library will call it for you.
 This will only be called once.
+Also, you should NOT put any logic in here, use <a href="#bootstrap-method">`bootstrap()`</a> method instead.
   ```Dart
     class LoginController extends MomentumController<LoginModel> {